 KL Menara or KL Tower is the tallest structure in Kuala Lumpur.
-That is what it is supposed to be, a watch tower hovering over the city.
+That is what it is supposed to be, a watchtower hovering over the city.
 To give the visitors a bird’s eye view of the amazing skyline of the city.
 Show you the hill ranges that surround the city.
-Give you an eye to eye view of Petronas towers.
-And to see the maze of roads, streets, flyovers, metro network.
-Just to enjoy the scene that you probably see from your aircraft window for few seconds if you are sitting in the right seat.
+Give you an eye-to-eye view of Petronas towers.
+And to see the maze of roads, streets, flyovers, and metro network.
+Just to enjoy the scene that you probably see from your aircraft window for a few seconds if you are sitting in the right seat.
 Internet literature tells me that it was built as a communications tower.
-As well as an Islamic observatory in 1990’s, so a relatively new building.
+As well as an Islamic observatory in the 1990s, so a relatively new building.

-KL Tower Animal Zone is a riot of colorful birds and reptiles.
+The Animal Zone at the towers area is a riot of colorful birds and reptiles.
 A very colorful huge bird welcomes you at the entrance.
 Inside a small, cramped space lined with various meshed and glass-encased display panels.
-Snakes, tortoises, birds with so many colors that they almost seem artificial.
+Snakes, tortoises, and birds with so many colors that they almost seem artificial.
 There is a pony ride that you can take.
 A forest in the city and there is a Malaysian cultural village.
 If you have time on hand you can spend 3-4 hours here.
 But usually, that is not the case.
 Still, keep an hour and a half for this place.

-Recommend you to read following travel blogs on Things to do in Kuala Lumpur.
+Recommend you to read the following travel blogs on Things to do in Kuala Lumpur.